cyril279/cyril279.github.io/fileshare.md

 `groupadd samba` #Create a new group
 `usermod -a -G samba cyril` #add secondary group to existing user
 `useradd cyril -G samba` #Create a new user & add to smbgrp
-`smbpasswd -ae cyril` #Create (& enable) a Samba password for the user
+`smbpasswd -a cyril` #Create a Samba password for the user
+`smbpasswd -e cyril` #Enable Samba user

 **Filesystem:**
 `chmod -R 0770 /path/to/goods` #Change the permissions of the folder
-`chown -R root:smbgrp /path/to/goods` #Change the ownership of the folder
+`chown -R root:samba /path/to/goods` #Change the ownership of the folder

 **Test the newly saved entry & restart samba services**
 `testparm`